orchetect/PListKit/README.md

 ### Copy PList Object

-The `PList` class conforms to `NSopying` if you need to copy the entire plist object in memory.
+The `PList` class conforms to `NSCopying` if you need to copy the entire plist object in memory.

 ```swift
 let pl = PList(fromFile: "/Users/user/Desktop/file.plist")